 Minimum Qualifications: [Include all necessary job-related qualifications, as well as preferred qualifications (generally in order of priority).
 Remember that these criteria are those that the search committee will use to rate and judge candidates.]
 Doctorate in Communications & Journalism or related field.
 Several years of experience in mass communications and media preferred.
 Experience in teaching or consulting preferred.
 Excellent written and oral communication skills necessary.

 How to Apply: [Include all of the information that a potential applicant needs to apply for the position.
 If there is more information listed online, include the web site here.]
 Letters of application must be received by July 30 for consideration.
 Send letter of application, complete vitae, transcripts, at least three current letters of recommendation, writing samples, and other evidence of teaching and scholarly abilities to:

 Phone, fax, email

-The University of Maine is an Equal Employment Opportunity/Affirmative Action Employer and is committed to excellence through diversity in its faculty, staff and students.
-We strongly encourage all qualified individuals to apply.
+The University of Maine is an EEO/AA employer.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, sexual orientation, age, disability, protected veteran status, or any other characteristic protected by law.
 [This section is REQUIRED in all job postings.
 Contact the Office of Equal Opportunity if you have any questions about this statement.]

 Back to Tools and Forms for Filling Salaried (Professional) Positions